ablaom/MLJTuning.jl/README.md

-**Important note on history** The initialization and update of the history is carried out internally, i.e., is not the responsibility of the tuning strategy implementatin.
-The history is always initalized to `nothing`, rather than an empty vector.
+**Important note on history** The initialization and update of the history is carried out internally, i.e., is not the responsibility of the tuning strategy implementation.
+The history is always initialized to `nothing`, rather than an empty vector.

 The above functions are discussed further below, after discussing types.